writethedocs/www/docs/conf/prague/2018/convince-your-manager.rst

   Write the Docs conferences bring together everyone who writes the docs – Tech Writers, Developers, Developer Relations, Customer Support – making the events an ideal networking opportunity.
   Each conference successfully combines a number of different event formats to deliver engaging, practical, and timely content.

   There is a single track of talks, a parallel unconference event, and a community writing day.
-The `sessions from last year <http://www.writethedocs.org/conf/eu/{{year | minus: 1}}/speakers/>`_ will give you a good idea of the kinds of topics covered, many of which are relevant to my work.
+The `sessions from last year <http://www.writethedocs.org/conf/eu/{{ year | minus: 1 }}/speakers/>`_ will give you a good idea of the kinds of topics covered, many of which are relevant to my work.

   Costs: